 - If a thunderstorm is imminent, I would avoid visiting Munson Mountain as it is very exposed

 - Besides the gazebo, there is zero shade on Munson Mountain.
-Bring a sun hat, sunscreen and water on hot days or visit prior to 10am
+Bring a sun hat, sunscreen and water on hot days or visit prior to 10am during the summer months

 - The dirt area between the parking lot and the gazebo can get very icy in winter.
 Black ice forms here, which is very hard to see.
 Wear microspikes or another type of traction device